koelslaw/documentation/topics/rocknsm2-4-0/CENTOS/sensordeploy.md

 - Start the interactive text interface for setup using `sudo rock tui`

 - Select "Select Interfaces".
-This allows you to choose which interface that you will manage and capture with.
+This allows you to choose which interface you will manage and capture with.

 ![](../../../images/installationtype.png)

-- Choose you management interface
+- Choose your management interface

 ![](../../../images/mgmtinterface.png)

-- Choose you capture interface(s).
+- Choose your capture interface(s).

 ![](../../../images/captureinterface.png)

-> NOTE: Any interface you set for cature will spawn a Bro/Zeek, Surcata, and FSF process.
-So if you dont intend on using the interface do not set it for capture.
+> NOTE: Any interface you set for capture will spawn a Bro/Zeek, Suricata, and FSF process.
+So if you don't intend on using the interface do not set it for capture.

 - You will then be forwarded to the interface summary screen. make sure all the things are to your satisfaction

 ![](../../../images/interfacesummary.png)

-- Once it has returned to the installation setup screen then choose the  "Offline/Online" installation option.
+- Once it has returned to the installation setup screen, choose the  "Offline/Online" installation option.
 This tells the installation playbook where to pull the packages.
-As these kits are meant to be offline we will choose the offline installation option.
+As these kits are meant to be offline, we will choose the offline installation option.

 ![](../../../images/installationtype.png)